Signed in as:

-Q- Where do we find the Bylaws, C&Rs, Articles and other governing documents for Sunset Lakes HOA?
+Q- Where do we find the Bylaws, C&Rs, Articles of Incorporation, and other governing documents for Sunset Lakes HOA?

-A- Those documents should be provided by the seller of the property at closing.
-If they were not or have been lost, Sentry can provide them electronically or a hard copy may be provided at a small charge.
-These documents are also found in the Documents section of this site.
-Proposed 2019 Rules & Guidelines are available now and the final copy will be added soon.
+A- These documents should be provided by the seller of the property at closing.
+If they were not or have been lost, they can be found in the Public and Private Documents sections of this site.

 Q - In the event of a conflict in documents, what is the order of precedence for an HOA in Florida?

 A – Generally, the order of precedence is Florida State Statutes, Declarations of Covenants & Restrictions, Articles, Bylaws, Guidelines and Rules.
 However, there is an exception to where if the lower law is more restrictive, then the lower law will typically prevail.